Khalid bin Sultan Al Qasimi (ruler): Ruler of Sharjah and Ras Al Khaimah

+bin Ahmad Al Sudairi.
+The move to build a Saudi-backed fort in the area was deeply unpopular with the local communities and rulers, a reservation the British agreed with and so, in January 1866, HMS Highflyer bombarded the fort and destroyed it.

 Sultan bin Saqr Al Qasimi died in 1866 at the age of 85 and Khalid proclaimed himself the independent Sheikh of Sharjah, while Ibrahim bin Sultan Al Qasimi declared himself Sheikh of Ras Al Khaimah.
+This was to mark the first occasion in which the two Emirates were under different leadership.
 However, in May 1867, Khalid led a successful attack on Ras Al Khaimah, expelled Ibrahim and declared himself Ruler.
 The town of Ras Al Khaimah and its dependencies were then re-incorporated into Sharjah.

 A number of clashes took place between the forces loyal to Sharjah under Khalid and those of Abu Dhabi under Zayed bin Khalifa Al Nahyan.
 In April 1868, during one such armed conflict with Abu Dhabi, Sheikh Zayed advanced ahead of his troops and challenged Khalid bin Sultan to single combat.
-Zayed wounded Khalid mortally and he died that month.
+Zayed wounded Khalid mortally and he died on the 14th of that month.
 He was succeeded by Salim bin Sultan Al Qasimi.